HUBioDataLab/DrugGEN/README.md

  <details open>
 <summary><h2>Results (De Novo Generated Molecules of DrugGEN Models)</h2></summary>

 The system is trained to design effective inhibitory molecules against the AKT1 protein, which has critical importance for developing treatments against various types of cancer.
-SMILES notations of the de novo generated molecules from DrugGEN models, along with their deep learning-based bioactivity predictions (DeepScreen), docking and MD analyses, and filtering outcomes, can be accessed under the [paper_results](paper_results) folder.
+SMILES notations of the de novo generated molecules from DrugGEN models, along with their deep learning-based bioactivity predictions (DeepScreen), docking and MD analyses, and filtering outcomes, can be accessed under the [results](results) folder.
 The structural representations of the final selected molecules are depicted in the figure below.

 <p float="center">
   <img src="assets/selectedmols.png" width="100%" />